Fostering

 Sarah and Kazim

-Sarah, 49, and her husband Kazim, 54, have been changing children’s lives for the past 12 years whilst fostering for Redbridge Council.
-In that time, they have had 3 long term placements; 12 years, 6 years and the most recent child has been with the family for nearly two months.
+Sarah, 49, and her husband Kazim, 54, have been changing children’s lives for the past 15 years whilst fostering for Redbridge Council.
+In that time, they have had 4 children stay with them on a long term arrangement and have also cared for a baby until they returned to the birth family.

 “I love watching the difference I can make to a child.
 I love watching them succeed in life and to know I have made a difference to their life”.

-Sarah’s longest foster child who received A*AA in her recent A Levels and is about to embark on a medical degree at university agrees and states that “Without all your love and support, I’d never be where I am today”.
+Sarah’s longest foster child who is currently studying to become a Doctor at medical school and states that “Without all your love and support, I’d never be where I am today”.

 Sarah says “I chose to foster as I always wanted to give children less fortunate than me a great life.